-Greg has tried many cases, and has experience in a wide range of substantive areas, including antitrust, banking, construction, securities, contracts, accounting and legal malpractice, insurance, tax, real estate, corporate and business law.
+Greg has tried many cases, and has experience in a wide range of substantive areas, including antitrust, banking, construction, securities, contracts, accounting and legal malpractice, insurance, tax, real estate, corporate, business and municipal law.
 He has acted as class counsel in numerous certified class actions.
 He also is actively involved in the Firm’s real estate tax appeals practice.

 Greg is no stranger to either side of the courtroom, having defended large corporations in many matters and also represented many business and consumer plaintiffs, often on a contingent fee basis.
-Greg’s current cases include a certified class action on behalf of national and local rental car companies challenging certain tourist taxes being used by the State of Arizona to finance a new stadium for the Arizona Cardinals, class actions challenging certain stormwater management charges imposed by the cities of Dearborn, Oak Park, St. Clair Shores, and Harper Woods, class actions challenging the water and/or sewer rates imposed by Bloomfield Township, Westland, Taylor, Rochester Hills, Shelby Township and Farmington Hills, a class action against the City of Detroit challenging certain fire inspection fees, and a class action against the Great Lakes Water Authority and the City of Detroit challenging certain Industrial Waste Control charges imposed on thousands of non-residential property owners in Southeast Michigan.
+Greg’s current cases include class actions challenging certain stormwater management charges imposed by the cities of Dearborn, St. Clair Shores, Harper Woods, Roseville and Madison Heights, class actions challenging the water and/or sewer rates imposed by Bloomfield Township, Westland, Taylor, Rochester Hills, Shelby Township and Farmington Hills, a class action against the City of Detroit challenging certain fire inspection fees, a class action against the Great Lakes Water Authority and the City of Detroit challenging certain Industrial Waste Control charges imposed on thousands of non-residential property owners in Southeast Michigan, and class actions against Delta Township and the City of East Lansing challenging purported “franchise fees” imposed on certain utility users in those municipalities.

-Greg has achieved much recent success in class actions brought against municipalities in Southeast Michigan challenging various charges imposed by those municipalities upon their citizens.
-Since 2012, Greg has successfully resolved 9 class actions which collectively involved over 100,000 class members and which created over $100 million in benefits for class members.
+Greg has achieved much recent success in class actions brought against municipalities in Southeast Michigan challenging various fees and charges imposed by those municipalities upon their citizens.
+Since 2012, Greg has successfully resolved 10 class actions which collectively involved over 100,000 class members and which created over $100 million in benefits for class members.
 Recent examples include the following:

 - In January 2018, the Wayne County Circuit Court approved a settlement valued at approximately $75 million dollars in a class action challenging certain drainage charges imposed by the City of Detroit on certain commercial property owners in the City.
 As part of the settlement, the City agreed (1) to create a settlement fund of $27.5 million (to provide refunds and credits to affected property owners), (2) to write-off $24 million in unpaid drainage charges for the period prior to July 2013, and (3) to reduce the drainage charges by approximately 25% for the fiscal year ending June 30, 2018.